-One Person Company is a mixture of Sole-Proprietor and Company form of business and has been provided with concessional requirements under the Act.
-The introduction of OPC in the legal system is a move that would encourage corporatization of micro businesses and entrepreneurship with a simpler legal regime so that the small entrepreneur is not compelled to devote considerable time, energy and resources on complex legal compliances.
-One person companies are in existence in certain countries.
+One Person Company Registration is a mixture of Sole-Proprietor and Company form of business and has been provided with concessional requirements under the Act.
+The introduction of OPC in the legal system is a move that would encourage the corporatization of micro-businesses and entrepreneurship with a simpler legal regime so that the small entrepreneur is not compelled to devote considerable time, energy, and resources to complex legal compliances.
+One-person companies are in existence in certain countries.

-To ensure that the one person company remains alive even after the death or incapacity of contract of the sole member, Companies Act, 2013, has made it mandatory that the sole member has to indicate the name of another person, who will become the member in the case of death or incapacity to contract of sole member i.e. nominee shareholder in the MOA.
+To ensure that the one person company remains alive even after the death or incapacity of a contract of the sole member, the Companies Act, 2013, has made it mandatory that the sole member has to indicate the name of another person, who will become the member in the case of death or incapacity to contract of sole member, i.e., nominee shareholder in the MOA.

-Written consent of the other person in the prescribed form i.e. INC 3 should be taken.
-INC 3 has to be filed up electronically by downloading it from MCA site.
-After check form, if everything found to be correct then take a printout of the form and sign it before attaching it to form INC 2.
-Along with form INC 3, Documentary proof of the nominee shareholder i.e. PAN card, Identity proof, and the residential proof is also required to be filed.
-Only an Indian citizen who is resident in India can become a nominee in one person company.
+Written consent of the other person in the prescribed form, i.e., INC 3, should be taken.
+INC 3 has to be filed electronically by downloading it from the MCA site.
+After checking the form, if everything is found to be correct, take a printout of the form and sign it before attaching it to Form INC 2.
+Along with form INC 3, Documentary proof of the nominee shareholder, i.e., PAN card, Identity proof, and residential proof, is also required to be filed.
+Only an Indian citizen in India can become a nominee in one-person company.

-On receipt of the notice of withdrawal, the one person company shall file the withdrawal of consent and the intimation of the name of another person nominated by the sole member in form INC 4 along with consent of new nominee in form INC 3 and fees as provided in the companies (registration offices and fees) Rules, 2014.
+On receipt of the notice of withdrawal, the one person company shall file the withdrawal of consent and the intimation of the name of another person nominated by the sole member in form INC 4 along with the consent of the new nominee in form INC 3 and fees as provided in the Companies (Registration offices and fees) Rules, 2014.

-Documentary proofs of nominee such as PAN Card, identity proof, and the residential proof is required to be filed along with form INC 4.
+The company must file documentary proofs of the nominee such as PAN Card, identity proof, residential proof, and Form INC 4.